8 Machine Learning (ML) Internships for High School Students

 Location: Goddard Space Flight Center (GSFC), Greenbelt, Maryland

-Fee: None, a stipend should be provided
+Fee: None; a stipend is typically provided

 Application deadline: The deadline is generally during the second half of March

 Eligibility: Graduated high school seniors who are at least 16 years old and have completed a pre-calculus or equivalent course.
-Students must also live within 50 miles of one of the two offices in Washington and Georgia respectively
+Students must live within 50 miles of one of the two offices in Washington and Georgia

-Program dates: July 8, 2024 – August 2, 2024
+Program dates: July 8 – August 2

 Location: Redmond, Washington or Atlanta, Georgia